Written by Lucy Walton

 Ceed.org.au.
 2021. [online] Available at: <https://ceed.org.au/wp-content/uploads/2020/04/CEED_Handout_RAVES_Jeffrey-1.pdf> [Accessed 30 December 2021]

-Talia Cecchele Nutrition is a team of registered dietitians specialising in eating disorders and disordered eating.
+Talia Cecchele Nutrition is a team of registered dietitians specialising in eating disorder recovery, disordered eating, gut health and sports nutrition.
 We aim to bring balance back to nutrition, help you to break free from food rules and find food freedom.
 We offer virtual consultations and group programs so whether you are based in London, the United Kingdom or around the world we would love to support you.
 To enquire about a private consultation please fill out a contact form.

 London Dietitian.
 London Eating Disorder Dietitian.
 Eating Disorder Dietitian